wonwizard/ComfyUI_llm_koen_trans_solar/README.md

 Solar API is the best and fastest Korean to English translation LLM-based API by Upstage.

-Drag and drop the image below into ComfyUI and it will be automatically configured.
+Drag and drop the image below into ComfyUI and it will be automatically configured workflows.

 It can translate Korean to English as well as English to Korean.